 Native American Cultural Studies

-The Caltrans Division of Environmental Analysis, Native American Cultural Studies Branch, in coordination with Caltrans Districts, facilitates the engagement and participation of Native American tribal governments and representatives in the cultural resources studies and tribal heritage preservation efforts that Caltrans conducts for transportation project development throughout the state.
+The Caltrans Division of Environmental Analysis, Native American Cultural Studies Branch, in coordination with the 12 Districts, facilitates the engagement and participation of Native American tribal governments in the cultural resources studies and tribal heritage preservation efforts that Caltrans conducts for transportation project development throughout the state.
 The Native American Cultural Studies Branch also coordinates closely with its counterparts in the Division of Transportation Planning’s Native American Liaison Branch.
 Visit the Caltrans Tribal Relations web page for more information.